 Watch: Prince George Reacts Joyfully to England’s Goal, and William Consoles Him After Loss

-Watch: Prince George Reacts Happily to England Goal, Comforted By William After Loss.

 On Sunday, Prince George of Cambridge, the son of Prince William and Catherine, demonstrated the highs and lows of international soccer.
 And he melted the hearts of the British people as well as the rest of the world.